roubles/viewlog/README.md

 ```
 As of version 1.1.4, the operating system emacs is supported.

 You can also open binary files.
-For instance on a mac to open a animated gif, I do:
+For instance on a mac to open an animated gif, I do:
 ```
 $ viewlog viewlog.gif --editor "open -a Safari"
 ```